MystenLabs/sui/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change

 Check each box that the changes this PR introduces has an effect on.
-If you check at least one box, include information in the Release note section that describes the impact of your changes to users and any actions they must take to implement updates.
+If you check at least one box, include information in the Release notes section that describes the impact of your changes to users and any actions they must take to implement updates.
 If none of the boxes relate to your changes, a release note isn't required.

 - [ ] Protocol
 - [ ] Nodes (Validators and Full nodes)